In this section you will find out what these groups do, and be pointed to more detailed information.

 - commissions reviews on specific aspects of the department’s activities or performance, receives the reports and acts on their recommendations.

-Chaired by Professor Anne Trefethen, Head of Department and CIO, SMT meets weekly on Monday mornings, primarily to review project documentation and recruitment business cases, and on alternate Tuesdays, when the agenda is more wide-ranging.
+Chaired by Dr Sean Duffy, Head of Department and CIO, SMT meets on alternate Tuesdays.
+Sub-groups of SMT meet weekly on Monday mornings, primarily to review project documentation and recruitment business cases.

 Those wanting further information about SMT should contact Carol Steels by email at firstname.lastname@example.org.